-Jim Sizemore -Director Native American Services Division
+Jim Sizemore -Partner, Director of Native American Consulting

 Jim Sizemore began his career in finance while still in high school, working in his father’s CPA® firm.
 Later he worked with a regional CPA® firm before leaving public accounting in 1976 to join the staff of the Confederated Tribes of the Warm Springs Reservation of Oregon, where he served as the finance officer until 1986.
 He founded his own consulting firm (James M. Sizemore, Certified Public Accountant) in 1986, devoted solely to Native American Tribal clients.
 In 1998, he merged his firm with Strategic Wealth Management, Inc., a Washington state registered investment advisor, and became registered himself, later retiring his CPA® license.
 There he assumed the role of Director of Native American services, coordinating both investment and other consulting with the firm’s clients.